Suey Park: #CancelColbert

-Park initiated this campaign in an attempt to "cancel" Stephen Colbert and/or his show The Colbert Report over a tweet satirizing the foundation of the Washington Redskins Original Americans Foundation.
+Park initiated this campaign in an attempt to convince the television network to cancel The Colbert Report over a tweet satirizing the foundation of the Washington Redskins Original Americans Foundation.
 The offending tweet from the Colbert show's Twitter account, posted on March 27, 2014, read: "I am willing to show #Asian community I care by introducing the Ching-Chong Ding-Dong Foundation for Sensitivity to Orientals or Whatever."
 Though intended as satire, Park thought the joke went too far.
 While Park's hashtag became trending on Twitter and widely covered in US media, it was ultimately unsuccessful in that neither Colbert nor the show ended up cancelled, though the show's Twitter account was deleted by Colbert, live on an episode of the show, and Colbert issued a semi-apology, saying "I never want this to happen again."
 Park's outspokenness and role in launching the campaign led to her receiving multiple rape and death threats, leading Park to shave her head and move from Chicago to New York City.
 Park also reported being "stalked and hunted" for months afterwards.
 Her story was featured in the pilot episode of the reality television series The Internet Ruined My Life which aired on Syfy in 2016.